 - facilitate the early recovery of agricultural and rural industries, consistent with long-term sustainable levels.

-Under the National Drought Policy, a number of assistance programs were introduced, including the Rural Adjustment Scheme, which offered grants and interest rate subsidies and the Drought Relief Payment, which provided income support for farmers within declared Exceptional Circumstances (EC) areas.
+Under the National Drought Policy, a number of assistance programs were introduced.
+The Rural Adjustment Scheme offered grants and interest rate subsidies and the Drought Relief Payment provided income support for farmers within declared Exceptional Circumstances (EC) areas.
 In 1997 these programs became the EC Interest Rate Subsidy and the EC Relief Payment.

-- be rare and severe, that is it must not have occurred more than once on average in every 20 to 25 years and must be of a significant scale
+- be rare and severe, that is it must not have occurred more than once on average in every 20 to 25 years and must have been of a significant scale

-- result in a rare and severe downturn in farm income over a prolonged period of time (that is, greater than 12 months)
+- have resulted in a rare and severe downturn in farm income over a prolonged period of time (that is, greater than 12 months)

 - not be predictable or part of a process of structural adjustment.